ThinkingBeyond/BeyondQuantum-2026/Amariah Brathwaite and Cristian Echeverri Valencia and Dakshan Balaramesh/README.md

 ## Results
 Is is deduced that both algorithms can identify whether a function is constant or balanced in a single query.
 For the Deutsch Algorithm, it correctly identified balaced functions by outputting $$|1\rangle$$ on the given input qubit.
 Also, it was found that the balanced function predictions were less accurate than the constant function predictions for this algorithm.

+For the Deutsch-Josza Algorithm,

 ## Future Work